 The choice is all yours and, as I said before, you don’t have to stay in the same type of accommodation every night.
 Just be aware of all the possibilities available and decide which one is the best fit for you, based on your personal circumstances.

 A very useful question in this situation (and many others) is ¿Tiene…?
 (Do you have…?).
 You can then finish the question accordingly.
 Since we are talking about accommodation, you can just say ¿Tiene una habitación (individual/doble)?
 (Do you have a single/double room?).
-In the case of double rooms, you might prefer one with dos camas (two beds).
+In the case of double rooms, you might ask for one with una cama (one bed) or dos camas (two beds).

 ¿Dónde vas a dormir?